Marrakech City Guide

 Colorful Marrakech, Souks

-4 || Badi palace
+4 || Badi Palace

-One of the main sights in Marrakech is this ruined Palace called Badi Palace, build at the end of the sixteenth century.
-The place is great if you are into ruins, as it gives you an impression of how it looked in the past.
-Entrance fees are €6,50.
+One of the main sights in Marrakech is this ruined Palace called Badi Palace, built at the end of the sixteenth century.
+The place is great if you are in ruins, as it gives you an impression of how it looked in the past.
+Entrance fees are ~€7.

 Badi Palace, Marrakech